 Welcome to the Master of Human-Computer Interaction & Design Program

-The Department of Informatics at UC Irvine offers the only mixed format, low-residency one year masters of human-computer interaction and design (MHCID) in the world, providing students the benefits of in-person high touch learning in accelerated on campus visits with the flexibility of online distance education.
-UC Irvine’s MHCID program prepares its graduates to be leaders in user experience research and design, interaction design, information architecture, product design, and human-computer interaction.
+UC Irvine’s Department of Informatics offers the only mixed format, low-residency one-year master of human-computer interaction and design (MHCID) in the world, providing students the benefits of in-person, high-touch learning in accelerated on-campus visits with the flexibility of online distance education.
+The MHCID program prepares its graduates to be leaders in user experience research and design, interaction design, information architecture, product design, and human-computer interaction.
+The MHCID program is also fully accredited by WSCUC and overseen by the Academic Senate of the University of California.

 - An interdisciplinary orientation

-- Nine courses to be completed in one or two years
+- Nine courses to be completed in one year

 - Diverse faculty with backgrounds in art and design, business, computer science, media arts, information science, and psychology